Karl May: Indianertümelei

-The popularity of May's books sparked a fascination in German popular culture with the Indians of North America that continues to this day.
+The popularity of May's books sparked a fascination in German popular culture with the Indigenous peoples of North America that continues to this day.
 In 1985, the German scholar Hartmut Lutz invented the term Deutsche Indianertümelei ("German Indian Enthusiasm") for the phenomenon.
 The phrase Indianertümelei is a reference to the German term Deutschtümelei ("German Enthusiasm") which mockingly describes the phenomenon of celebrating in an excessively nationalistic and romanticized manner Deutschtum ("Germanness").
 In the English-speaking world, the phenomenon of the German obsession with the First Nations of North America is known as "Indianthusiasm".
 In a 1999 speech delivered in the United States in English, Lutz declared:

 As part of the phenomenon of Indianertümelei a number of Western and Indian theme parks operate in Germany, the most popular of which are the Pullman City theme park outside of Munich and El Dorado theme park outside of Berlin.
 May's books also inspired hobbyist clubs, where Germans pretend to be cowboys or Indians, the first of which was the Cowboy Club founded in Munich in 1913.
 In 2019, it was estimated that between 40,000 and 100,000 Germans are involved in Indianer hobbyist clubs at any given moment.
 Interviewed in 2007, one member of an Indianer club stated: "Our camp is always in summer, in July for two weeks.
 During this time, we live in tipis, we wear only Indian clothes.
 We don't use technology and we try to follow Indian traditions.
 We have those [pretending to be] Lakota, Oglala, Blackfeet, Blood, Siksika, Pawneee... and we go on the warpath against each other day and night, anytime at all.
 In two weeks, every tribe can fight each other.
 We don't know when somebody will attack or when they will come to steal our horses.
 And the battles are always exciting, too.
 I really enjoy them".

+Regarding the role of Karl May's works, Karl May movies and Karl May stage adaptations for the German image of Native Americans, Rivka Galchen notes in her essay on "Wild West Germany" in 2012: